 - a.
-Videoconference appearance is permitted at non-evidentiary proceedings without the need for a formal motion or order to the extent allowed by law, provided that the attorney, party, or other participant notifies the Judicial Assistant by email to 10orange@ninthcircuit.org of the remote appearance in advance.
+Videoconference appearance is permitted at non-evidentiary proceedings without the need for a formal motion or order to the extent allowed by law, provided that the attorney, party, or other participant notifies the Judicial Assistant by email to 15orange@ninthcircuit.org of the remote appearance in advance.
 For virtual appearance at pretrial conferences, please refer to Section B(2)(b) below. - b.
 For evidentiary proceedings, counsel may appear by videoconference only upon filing a motion and obtaining an order allowing the remote appearance. - c.
 Testimony by videoconference requires a motion and order in accordance with Florida Rule of Criminal Procedure 3.116(d).
 Counsel seeking to present remote witness testimony must make arrangements to ensure that an oath can properly be administered under Florida Rule of General Practice and Judicial Administration 2.530(b)(2)(B) and to coordinate a method by which witnesses can review any exhibits that will be addressed during their testimony. - d.
-The following access information shall be used for virtual appearances:
+Information for the virtual appearance link may be obtained by contacting the Judicial Assistant. - e.
+The Ninth Circuit uses a dedicated link for remote appearances in Jimmy Ryce proceedings, which may be obtained by emailing the Judicial Assistant.